-19.8.1 All samples will be taken in accordance with the FIA Formula One fuel sampling procedure, a copy of which may be found in the Appendix to these regulations.
+- 19.8.1 All samples will be taken in accordance with the FIA Formula One fuel sampling procedure, a copy of which may be found in the Appendix to the Technical Regulations. - 19.8.2 Fuel density will also be checked and must be within 0.25% of the figure noted during preapproval analysis.

-- 19.8.2 Fuel samples taken during an Event will be checked for conformity by using a gas chromatographic technique, which will compare the sample taken with an approved fuel.
+- 19.8.3 Fuel samples taken during an Event will be checked for conformity by using a gas chromatographic technique, which will compare the sample taken with an approved fuel.
 Samples which differ from the approved fuel in a manner consistent with evaporative loss, will be considered to conform.
-However, the FIA retains the right to subject the fuel sample to further testing at an FIA approved laboratory. - 19.8.3 GC peak areas of the sample will be compared with those obtained from the reference fuel.
-Increases in any given peak area (relative to its adjacent peak areas) which are greater than 12%, or an absolute amount greater than 0.1% for compounds present at concentrations below 0.8%, will be deemed not to comply.
+However, the FIA retains the right to subject the fuel sample to further testing at an FIA approved laboratory. - 19.8.4 GC peak areas of the sample will be compared with those obtained from the reference fuel.
+Increases in any given peak area (relative to its adjacent peak areas) which are greater than 12%, or an absolute amount greater than 0.10% for compounds present at concentrations below 0.8%, will be deemed not to comply.